The Passing of the Torch

 In the matter of Jurisdiction, the Constitution clearly sets forth the ability of the federal government to extend "exclusive jurisdiction" over a few enumerated locations.
 Even considering the expansion of those locations by the Northwest Ordinance, those limitations were upheld by the Supreme Court for many years.
 Federal authority over the actions of individuals was extremely limited, and with few exceptions, existed only when authorized by Constitutional Amendment.
 Hence the absence of federal statutes against assassination or murder, until recently.

-Within the Department of Justice, there was an agency created whose purpose was to investigate criminal activity.
-The authority for it to "enforce" laws was written in to its directive in 1994, and is a gross violation of the intention of the Founders.
+Within the Department of Justice, there was an agency created whose purpose was to investigate and aid in the prosecuting criminal activity.
+The authority for it to 'enforce' laws was written in to its directive in 1994, and is a gross violation of the intention of the Founders.
 They had always sought a separation between force and civil authority.
-Never had it been contemplated that an agency could use force without civil authority.
-The Federal Bureau of Investigation was within that scope – until it began, even prior to its description being changed – enforcing rather than simply investigating.
+Never had it been contemplated that an agency could use force without separate and distinct civil authority.
+The Federal Bureau of Investigation was within that scope – until it began, even prior to its description being changed – enforcing, rather than simply investigating.

 After having four of their own killed (and killing seven of the Church members), they withdrew from their combat positions and regrouped, just a few hundred yards away from the Church – limiting access to only those deemed acceptable by the tax collection agency.